gotev/android-upload-service/README.md

 * A simple Android application that uses this library

-To be able to compile and deploy the demo application, you also need to have <b>appcompat_v7</b> library.
+If you use Eclipse + ADT, to be able to compile and deploy the demo application, you also need to have <b>appcompat_v7</b> library.
 You may need to change the path to that library in the demo application's properties.
+If you are using Android Studio, simply select File > Import Project and select the demo app's gradle build file.

 ## How to start android upload service to upload files
 For detailed explanation of each parameter, please check JavaDocs.